|Poe Reef, MI|

 Keeper Westveld felt safe at the offshore station even in the spring when the current would push great masses of ice against the lighthouse, making hanging lamps swing violently in the upper floors of the tower.
 During severe storms, waves would break on the lighthouse’s concrete deck, twenty-three feet above the lake, and send spray nearly fifty feet higher where it would strike the fourth-story windows with enough force to drive water inside.

-Poe Reef Lighthouse was originally painted all white, but in 1957, it received the top and bottom third of the structure were painted black.
+Poe Reef Lighthouse was originally painted all white, but in 1957, the top and bottom third of the structure were painted black.
 In 1974, Poe Reef Lighthouse was automated and its last Coast Guard crew withdrawn.

 On May 1, 2013, the General Services Administration announced that Poe Reef Lighthouse was excess to the needs of the Coast Guard and was “being made available at no cost to eligible entities defined as federal agencies, state and local agencies, non-profit corporations, educational agencies, or community development organizations, for education, park, recreation, cultural, or historic preservation purposes.”
 Interested entities were given sixty days to submit a letter of interest.
 If the lighthouse is not transferred, it will be sold at auction.